IKARI HOUSE,

 ITINERARY OVERVIEW

-Travel Day (Tuesday): Arrive into Christmas Island via Honolulu (land Wednesday due to crossing the International Dateline between Honolulu and the Republic of Kiribati).
+Travel Day (Tuesday): Depart for Christmas Island via Honolulu (US Anglers land Wednesday due to crossing the International Dateline between Honolulu and the Republic of Kiribati).
 You’ll meet lodge staff and private transfer to Ikari House; welcome briefing and gear setup.

 Fishing Days (6 days): Guided fishing aboard Ikari House’s fast boats if this option is selected (strongly recommended).
-Mornings and afternoons focus on bonefish and GTs in the lagoon, with an optional bluewater trip for tuna or GTs just outside the lagoon.
+Mornings and afternoons focus on bonefish and GTs in the lagoon, with an optional trip for a fresh tuna, wahoo or some powerful GTs just outside the lagoon, if you bring a strong bluewater setup.

 Evenings: Communal dining in the thatched maneaba.
-Enjoy freshly prepared sashimi, guide-caught mantis shrimp (if you remind us to ask them!), locally sourced seafood, and complimentary beer and wine during your meal when booked with Isolation Outfitters.
+Enjoy freshly prepared sashimi, guide-caught mantis shrimp (if you remind us to ask them or you can ask them yourself!), locally sourced seafood, and complimentary beer and wine during your meal when booked with Isolation Outfitters.
 Evening recap and strategy sessions prepare you for the next day’s fishing.

-Departure Day: Wednesday early morning for Honolulu; afternoon for those transiting through Fiji, given southern anglers an extra optional morning on the flats.
-Private transfer from the lodge to CXI airport for all onward flights.
+Departure Day: Wednesday early morning to the airport for those heading to Honolulu.
+Afternoon departure for those transiting through Fiji.
+This gives southern anglers an extra optional morning on the flats if you choose.
+Private transfer from the lodge to Cassidy International Airport (CXI) for all onward flights is supplied.
+We can’t do much about the potholes in the road though!

 CONCIERGE/TRAVEL SERVICE

 Isolation Outfitters offers a full itinerary planning service for anglers and non-fishing companions.
-We work with your group to plan, price and advise on all your group travel from departure from your door to your arrival back home.
+We can work with your group to plan, price and advise on all your group travel from departure from your door to your arrival back home, tackle requirements, fly selections, and even recommend guides and shops in the small Kiritimati village where you’ll be based.

 RODS:

-REELS: Smooth sealed drag reels matching rods and backups
+REELS: Smooth ‘sealed drag’ reels matching rods, and bring a backup

-LINES: Floating lines (bring a backup 10-12wt line), plus optional intermediate or sink-tip lines for deeper channels
+LINES: Floating lines (bring a backup 10-12wt line), plus optional intermediate or sink-tip lines if fishing deeper channels.

-LEADERS & TIPPET: A 9-12 ft tapered leader of nylon monofilament (we use FC) in the 16-20 lb range with 12lb tippet and 80-100lb FC nylon for Giant Trevally
+LEADERS & TIPPET: A 9-12 ft tapered leader of nylon monofilament (we use FC) in the 16-20 lb range with 12-16lb tippet and 60-100lb fluorocarbon nylon for giant trevally.

-Bluewater: Pack your medium-heavy to heavy spinning rod (popper or stickbait) and reel to enjoy an afternoon catching yellowfin tuna, mahi mahi and giant trevally with your guide and boatman just outside the lagoons.
+Bluewater: Pack your medium-heavy to heavy spinning rod (popper or stickbait), stout line and reel to enjoy an afternoon catching yellowfin tuna, mahi mahi, wahoo and giant trevally with your guide and boatman just outside the lagoons.

 Other Gear: